sqweelygig/supercool-servers/README.md

 	* All electricity consumed by the server hardware becomes heat.
 	* The server hardware generates a steady heat output.
 	* The air conditioning performs equivalently in all temperatures.
+	* The air conditioning units are either "full on" or "full off", without tiered power usage.
 	* The insulation within this space is insignificant.
 	* The propagation of heat through this space is instantaneous.
 * Passive thermodynamic effects are constant.